adam-srut/QD-engine/README.md

 ```
 By running the command bellow the script will read the data in `ab-initio_scan.txt`, performs an interpolation with cubic splines and return a potential with 2048 grid points in file `GS_potential.nc` which is readable by `qd-engine.jl`.
 ```
-$ interpolate.jl input.yml
+interpolate.jl input.yml
 ```

 ---
 ### Running dynamics
 To run the exact quantum dynamics in a split-operator formalism, some essential parameters has to be provided in the YAML input file.
-The mininal working example of input file is showed bellow:
+A mininal working example of input file is showed bellow:
 ```
 # Input file for Quantum Dynamics Engine
 # Number of dimensions: